Is your financial data telling the whole truth?

 - Fraud or missing transactions going undetected.

-That’s why GL reconciliation is done before preparing financial statements to ensure everything is accurate before closing the books.
-Here are some areas where ledger reconciliation is important:
+That’s why GL reconciliation is conducted before preparing financial statements.
+This process ensures everything is accurate before closing the books.

 1. Prevents Financial Discrepancies